burnbabyburn/rpi23-gen-image/README.md

 Reduce the disk space usage by deleting packages and files.
 See `REDUCE_*` parameters for detailed information.

 ##### `ENABLE_UBOOT`=false
-Replace the default RPi 0/1/2/3/4 second stage bootloader (bootcode.bin) with [U-Boot bootloader](https://git.denx.de/?p=u-boot.git;a=summary).
+Replace the default RPi 0/1/2/3 second stage bootloader (bootcode.bin) with [U-Boot bootloader](https://git.denx.de/?p=u-boot.git;a=summary).
 U-Boot can boot images via the network using the BOOTP/TFTP protocol.
+RPI4 needs tbd

 ##### `UBOOTSRC_DIR`=""
 Path to a directory (`u-boot`) of [U-Boot bootloader sources](https://git.denx.de/?p=u-boot.git;a=summary) that will be copied, configured, build and installed inside the chroot.